How to Deal with Lawyer Burnout

 - Lack of personal accomplishment leads to cynicism about life and feeling that one can’t really make a difference/be effective.

 - Depersonalization is the inability to make a personal connection.

-The culmination of these three hallmarks is lack of attention is also a hallmark symptom of burnout, though that symptom could be caused by the other three hallmarks.
+The culmination of these three hallmarks is lack of attention, which makes climbing out of burnout even more difficult.
 Certain personality traits can also lead to more burnout than others.
 These traits include workaholism, people-pleasing, and perfectionism – all traits of a lawyer (and by people-pleasing, I mean conscientiousness).

 What Are the Symptoms of Burnout?